m91michel/knowledge/investing/README.md

 ## Data points to analyse markets
 - [tracktherecovery.org](https://tracktherecovery.org/) - Track the economic impacts of COVID-19 on people, businesses, and communities across the United States in real time.

+## Invest in startups
+- [investing.io](https://investing.io) - A home for entrepreneurs turned investors